annalisedev/readmegenerator/README.md

 A screenshot of the test README can be found in assets:
 ![ScreenshotofApplication](./assets/sampleREADMEscreenshot.png)

-A gif of the walkthrough can be found in assets:
+A gif of the walkthrough can be found in assets: <br>
 ![README Generator Demo](./assets/Professional%20README%20Generator.gif)

 ## Support